 Based on the analysis and the results achieved, it is recommended that the organization continues to invest in and evolve its leadership development programs.
 This should include a greater emphasis on digital leadership competencies to keep pace with technological advancements in the telecom sector.
 Additionally, expanding the leadership development program to include more mid-level managers could further strengthen the leadership pipeline and ensure a more widespread cultural shift towards innovation and continuous improvement.
 Finally, implementing more rigorous mechanisms for tracking the long-term impact of these initiatives on business performance will be crucial in sustaining momentum and securing ongoing investment in leadership development.

-Source: Executive Leadership Refinement for a Telecom Firm in the Competitive Market, Flevy Management Insights, 2024
+Source: Executive Leadership Revitalization for a Sports Apparel Firm, Flevy Management Insights, Joseph Robinson, 2026

 Flevy is the world's largest knowledge base of best practices.